-The action under consideration is a rezoning to add a SSCD to an existing R-0 single-family neighborhood.
-The following items must be met in order to consider an application for a SSCD:
+The action under consideration is a rezoning to add a Single-Story combining district to an existing R-1 single-family neighborhood.
+The following items must be met in order to consider an application for a Single-Story combining district:

-- 1. The zoning for the underlying district must be R-0, R-1 or R-2; - 2.
-The application must be signed by at least 55 percent of the property owners in the proposed district; - 3.
-The proposed district must be clearly delineated in the application and must consist of at least 20 homes: - 4.
-At least 75 percent of the homes in the proposed district must be one-story; and - 5.
+- 1. The zoning for the underlying district must be R-0, R-1 or R-2.
+Criteria met; - 2.
+The application must be signed by at least 55 percent of the property owners in the proposed district.
+Criteria met; - 3.
+The proposed district must be clearly delineated in the application and must consist of at least 20 homes.
+Criteria met; - 4.
+At least 75 percent of the homes in the proposed district must be one-story- Criteria met; and - 5.
 To the extent feasible, the proposed district shall follow a recognizable feature such as a street, stream, or tract boundary.
+Criteria met.

-The proposed application meets all of the code requirements and is in an R-0 neighborhood.
-There are 54 properties in the rezoning application, which exceeds the minimum of 20 properties.
-By using the City's GIS system and County Assessor information, staff has confirmed that 37 (68.5 percent) of the property owners have joined this application, exceeding the minimum 55 percent required.
+There are 25 properties in the rezoning application, which exceeds the minimum of 20 properties.
+By using the City's GIS system and County Assessor information, staff has confirmed that 20 (80 percent) of the property owners have joined this application, exceeding the minimum 55 percent required.
 The proposed boundaries follow logical street boundaries creating a solid residential block.
-There are three existing two-story homes in the neighborhood (829 Dartshire Way, 835 Dartshire Way and 1439 Mallard Way, which make up less than 5.6% of the homes in the proposed district that is less than the 25% maximum allowed.
+There is one existing two-story home in the neighborhood (1136 Snowberry Court) which is less than 4% of the homes in the proposed district (less than the 25% maximum allowed).

-If adopted, the SSCD will remain in effect unless district owners initiate a similar application process to request that it be removed.
+If adopted, the single-story combining district will remain in effect unless district owners initiate a similar application process to request that it be removed.

-A letter was sent to the property owners in the proposed district providing them with a detailed outline of the new development limits for a single-story district (Attachment 7).
+A letter was sent to the property owners in the proposed district providing them with a detailed outline of the new development limits for a single-story district (Attachment 5).
 The following development regulations will apply: